2021 Transform Your Health Summit

 Unpacking the Mind: Interpersonal Neurobiology and Wellbeing

 Join Dr. Dan Siegel, PhD, to hear the fundamentals of his groundbreaking theory of interpersonal neurobiology and how it can be applied to cultivating your mental, emotional, and relational wellbeing.
-In this wide-ranging conversation, Dr. Siegel shares how redefining how we understand what the mind is, changes our understanding of, and approach to mental health.
+In this wide-ranging conversation, Dan shares that redefining how we understand what the mind is changes our understanding of, and approach to, mental health.
 He reviews specific components of this novel way of looking at mental wellness, and discusses how awareness practices shift the way we view ourselves and our world.

 - Learn a novel definition of the “mind”

 - Discover what “interpersonal neurobiology” is and how it can be applied to our understanding of ourselves and the world